-The Truth About Natural Preservatives in Skincare
+The Truth About Natural Preservatives in Skincare and Cosmetics

-The reassuring use of natural and organic preservatives is a major reason many people are turning to organic skincare.
-More and more of us are shunning the kinds of toxic preservatives found in regular skincare products, which is fantastic.
+ProductsThe reassuring use of natural and organic preservatives is a major reason many people are turning to organic skincare.
+More of us are shunning preservatives found in regular skincare products due to concerns about their long-term accumulative effect.
+After all, the "poison is in the dose."

 Cosmetics are often stored in warm and moist environments such as bathrooms, which are a breeding ground for bugs.
-Our skin also contains microorganisms and with the addition of tap water, which is not sterile, it makes it very easy for products to become contaminated and start to degrade.
+Our skin also contains microorganisms and with the addition of tap water, which is not sterile, makes it very easy for products to become contaminated and start to degrade.

-HOW WE PRESERVE OUR PRODUCTS:
+HOW WE PRESERVE OUR PRODUCTS

 BIOPHOTONIC GLASS

-NATURAL PRESERVATIVE 1: PHENETHYL ALCOHOL NATURAL
+PHENETHYL ALCOHOL NATURAL

 This product’s active principle is an aromatic.
 Pure, naturally occuring phenethyl alcohol is found in nature in many flowers.
 It has a delicate rose-hyacinth-like scent and is therefore also used in the perfumery industry as a natural fragrance component.
 The good antimicrobial activity gives a contribution to yield self-preserving products with no further need for traditional preservatives.

-NATURAL PRESERVATIVE 2: GLYCERYL CAPRYLATE
+GLYCERYL CAPRYLATE

 Produced using only plant materials.
 Glyceryl monoesters are versatile antimicrobial additives.
 It has moisturising and re-fatting properties that assist with improving and maintaining the moisture and balanced environment of the skin.
 It can also help to combat impurities due to its strong activity against propionibacterium acnes.

-NATURAL PRESERVATIVE 3: SODIUM LEVULINATE & SODIUM ANISATE
+SODIUM LEVULINATE & SODIUM ANISATE

 This product’s active principle is a blend of compounds found in many plants in nature and are antimicrobial preservatives derived from corn and fennel respectively.
 The gentle ingredients improve the natural acidic environment of the skin and also assist with moisturisation.
 Interestingly, bees also use one of the naturally occurring plant acids for the difficult task of protecting their pollen and nectar against microbiological spoilage.